 Work has now begun and is due to finish during 2019.
 While we are building the new station, the existing station will remain open.

-Half of London Overground stations now have step-free access from street to platform.
-A further eight stations will be made step-free by 2024 as part of the Department for Transport's Access for All scheme
+Over half of London Overground stations now have step-free access from street to platform.
+A further five stations are proposed to be made step-free by 2024 as part of the Department for Transport's Access for All scheme

 New ticket machines are being rolled out across the network.
 All new machines accept contactless and have a larger screen, allowing the display of additional information (like live departure/disruption information).

 These new machines will also allow customers to top up Oyster cards, buy Oyster season tickets up to 1 month, purchase advance paper tickets, apply National Rail Railcard discounts and purchase 7 day paper season tickets.

 Rail transport in London is going through a period of massive enhancement.
 The scale of the projects is unprecedented.
 Constructing new routes which interchange with the current network, while operating existing services and introducing additional service offerings, is a huge challenge with great potential benefits for our network.

 Barking Riverside is the largest housing development in east London, with planning permission for up to 10,800 new homes, as well as healthcare, shopping, community and leisure facilities.